sethcg/THEA-Color-Lab/README.md

 # THEA-Color-Lab
 ## Description

-THEA-Color-Lab is a small two week project meant to further my understanding of javascript, HTML, and CSS.
+THEA-Color-Lab is a small project meant to further my understanding of javascript, HTML, and CSS.

 ![Demo](https://i.imgur.com/qhFD7ar.gif)